In early 2022, Teton climbers filled out a survey to identify priorities they wanted to see the Teton Climbers’ Coalition address.

 More than 67% of respondents indicated their number one priority was the inspection and replacement of aging bolts and anchors throughout the Greater Teton climbing area.

-Accordingly, the TCC announced today that it is embarking on a multi-year Climbing Area Modernization (CAM) Project, an effort to monitor, inspect and replace climbing hardware as necessary to ensure a safe climbing experience for this and future generations.
+Accordingly, the TCC embarked on a multi-year Climbing Area Modernization (CAM) Project, an effort to monitor, inspect and replace climbing hardware as necessary to ensure a safe climbing experience for this and future generations.

 “Crags throughout the greater Teton climbing area provide community members with climbing opportunities all summer long,” said TCC board member Garrick Hart.
 “Problematically, many of the routes in these areas are equipped with hardware (bolts and anchors) that are decades old.
 This hardware needs to be regularly inspected and, when necessary, replaced with modern equipment.”